-Nearly all public and private employers in this state must provide Maine workers’ compensation insurance coverage.
-This mandatory insurance coverage applies to all employees as well as some independent contractors.
-However, the following are exempt from this coverage and cannot file Maine workers’ compensation claims:
+Nearly all public and private employers in Vacationland must provide Maine workers’ compensation insurance coverage to all employees, including some independent contractors.
+However, the following people are exempt from this coverage:

 - Domestic servants working in an employer’s home

-- Agricultural or aquaculture workers (i.e., seasonal or sporadic jobs with six or fewer employees at any given time)
+- Agricultural or aquaculture workers in seasonal or sporadic jobs with no more than 6 employees at any given time

 - Sole proprietors of businesses with no other employees